 Audience Question: What is your advice or input about law enforcement wearing body cameras in the medical forensic room?

-Victoria Riechers: I actually meant to put a slide on body cam, so I’m sorry I forgot to include that but in terms of in a medical forensic room, I would make sure to let the victim know.
-Obviously, the law enforcement person would not be there during the exam, and the medical forensic process.
-That’s not considerate practice so they should either wait outside and talk to them afterward, But definitely letting the victim know why you’re wearing a body-worn camera, what the purpose is and that you might not have control over whether or not you can turn it off.
+Victoria Riechers: In terms of in a medical forensic room, I would first make sure to let the victim know you are wearing a body camera.
+Obviously, the law enforcement person should not be there during the exam and medical forensic process – they should wait outside and talk to them afterward.
+But they should definitely let the victim know why they are wearing a body-worn camera, what the purpose is, and whether you have control over turning it on or off.
 If you do have control, you could potentially ask the victim if they want it on or not.
 But I know most of the time, the law enforcement officers don’t have control when they are allowed to turn it on and off.

 Audience Question: Is there a way to lessen any re-traumatization when I need to ask the individual to show me their injuries and to take photographs of them, especially injuries in sensitive areas – she goes on to say, I try to tell them all of what I am going to do and to tell them we’ll go at their pace, but I’m not really sure if that helps or not.

-Victoria Riechers: I think it definitely sounds like you’re doing it well, keeping the victims informed of possible and presenting all of it in a very in a sensitive way, sensitive tone of voice, and acknowledging that there’s potential discomfort, I think that’s all really important and it sounds like you’re doing all of that, so that sounds great.
-Also making it clear to the victim that they can refuse any part of the medical forensic exam.
-Just because they agree to the exam doesn’t mean that they have to agree to every single part of it, and always letting them know that it’s their choice to do the different aspects of the exam.
-I think that’s very important too because the victim might feel some more sensitive control over what’s happening to them.
+Victoria Riechers: I think it definitely sounds like you’re doing everything right.
+Keeping the victims as informed as possible, presenting everything in a sensitive way, using a sensitive tone of voice, and acknowledging that there can be potential discomfort are all really important and it sounds like you’re doing all of that.
+It is also important to make it clear to the victim that they can refuse any part of the medical forensic exam.
+Just because they agree to the exam doesn’t mean that they have to agree to every single part of it.
+It is important to always let them know that it’s their choice to do the different aspects of the exam.
+I think that’s very important too because the victim might feel more control over what’s happening to them.